This procedure is part of a lab that teaches you how to diagnose common issues using New Relic.

 Return to the APM page, and select Telco-Login Service:

 Notice that the APM summary for Telco-Login Service has similar red flags to the ones in the web portal: Web transactions time has a red error indicator, and Application activity shows critical violations.
 More than that, the times that the errors occurred in both services match up (around 10:53 AM, in this example).

-Web transactions time, in APM, shows that requests to the login service spend all their time in Java code.
-So, in the left-hand navigation, open Monitor > JVMs:
+Web transactions time, in APM, also shows that requests to the login service spend all their time in Java code.
+Next, explore JVMs to see what's happening.

 Notice, in Heap memory usage, that the line for Used Heap rises consistently over 30 minute intervals.
 About two-thirds of the way through each interval, the line for Committed Heap (the amount of JVM heap memory dedicated for use by Java processes) quickly rises to accommodate the increasing memory demands.
 This graph indicates that the Java process is leaking memory.